ndierauf/content-jenkins-multibranch-pipeline/README.md

 # content-jenkins-mulibranch-pipeline

-A studying in using Jenkins Multibranch Pipeline.
+A study in using Jenkins Multibranch Pipeline.